 Working with Large Repositories

 The iosphere team uses the reference repository approach to speed up builds.
 They have augmented this approach by inserting a proxy server (git-webhook-proxy ) between the actual repo and Jenkins.
 Thus, a clone happens to this proxy server.
-The slave setup plugin copies the workspace over to the slaves (over NAS) and builds proceed there on.
-Since network access is restricted to the proxy server and each slave does a local copy, this speeds up builds considerably.
+The agent setup plugin copies the workspace over to the agents (over NAS) and builds proceed there on.
+Since network access is restricted to the proxy server and each agent does a local copy, this speeds up builds considerably.

 The git-webhook-proxy option seems a compelling solution, well worth investigating if your team is trying to speed up builds.